brisket/brisket/README.md

 <![endif]-->
 ```

 **Note:** In IEs < 10, the single page app functionality that Brisket provides will not work since pushState is not available.
-Brisket does not support hash tag SPA's (TODO: link this to a page describing why not).
+Brisket does not support hash tag SPA's.
 When the SPA functionality is disabled, Brisket will operate like a standard website i.e. clicking application links will cause a page reload.

 ## Development